 Dr. Gunnar V. Jarring, the United Nations Middle East representative, announced on Monday (August 24)?

-Dr. Gunnar V. Jarring, the United Nations Middle East representative, announced on Monday (August 24) that Arab-Israeli peace negotiations would begin at the U.N. on Tuesday.
+Background: Dr. Gunnar V. Jarring, the United Nations Middle East representative, announced on Monday (August 24) that Arab-Israeli peace negotiations would begin at the U.N. on Tuesday.

 At a press conference in New York, Dr. Jarring said that Israel, Jordan and the United Arab Republic would be represented in the initial stages of the talks by their permanent representatives to the United Nations, but he expressed the hope that at a later stage the discussions could take place at the Foreign Ministers' level.